lostatc/linotype/docs/usage.rst

 These classifiers affect where the content is added:

 @after
-    Add the new content after the existing content.
+    The new content is added after the existing content.
 This is the default.

 @before
-    Add the new content before the existing content.
+    The new content is added before the existing content.

 @replace
-    Replace the existing content with the new content.
+    The new content replaces the existing content.

 These classifiers affect how markup is applied to the content: